-Lebanon puts no restriction on capital movements across its borders and has a mostly dollarised economy, with the Lebanese pound pegged to the US dollar since 1997.
+Lebanon puts no restriction on capital movements across its borders and has a mostly dollarised economy, with the Lebanese pound peaged to the US dollar since 1997.
 However, the actual LBP/USD exchange rate has risen over the years and, since September 2019, a multiple exchange system has developed with much higher and rapidly fluctuating rates.
-Between October 2019 and March 2021 the Lebanese pound lost 80-90 percent of its value, and the year-on-year inflation reached 155 percent in February 2021.
-According to the World Bank, the exchange rate deteriorated significantly between March and August of 2021, with the the LBP 19,800/USD, which represents a depreciation of 68 percent, much higher than the 18 percent experienced in the previous six months period.
-Food prices have been most affected, marking an inflation of 402 percent and putting hundreds of thousands at risk of food insecurity.
-Inflation in basic food items has driven inflation and contributing to the deterioration of the financial situation of households.
-The necessary imminent removal of the foreign exchange subsidy and the uncertain policy measures will surely impact prices in the incoming months.
+Between October 2019 and March 2021 the Lebanese pound lost 80-90 percent of its value, and the year-on-year inflation reached 155 percent in February 2021.25 According to the World Bank, the exchange rate deteriorated significantly between March and August of 2021, with the the LBP 19,800/USD, which represents a depreciation of 68 percent, much higher than the 18 percent experienced in the previous six months period.26 Food prices have been most affected, marking an inflation of 402 percent and putting hundreds of thousands at risk of food insecurity.27 Inflation in basic food items has driven inflation and contributing to the deterioration of the financial situation of households.
+The necessary imminent removal of the foreign exchange subsidy and the uncertain policy measures will surely impact prices in the incoming months.28 inflows of "fresh dollar."

-The banking sector has stopped lending and does not have new deposits with very small inflows of "fresh dollar."
 SMEs are the most negatively impacted by the situation of the banking and financial sector.
 The COVID-19 pandemic and the Port of Beirut explosion combined with the lack of a functioning executive have eroded the economic and business environment.
 This has also impacted the private sector fabric with the closure of hundreds of small and medium businesses, fuelling unemployment and poverty.
-It is forecasted that more than half the population will be in poverty by the end of 2021.
-In May 2020, before the port blast, the Lebanese Minister of Labour announced that 30 percent of registered companies in Lebanon had shut down and 20 percent of companies have reduced their employees by half.
-The section of the position of the banking and financial sector.
+It is forecasted that more than half the population will be in poverty by the end of 2021.29 In May 2020, before the port blast, the Lebanese Minister of Labour announced that 30 percent of registered companies in Lebanon had shut down and 20 percent of companies have reduced their employees by half.30 the region, are facing serious pressures.

-Lebanon is facing a situation in which banks that traditionally attracted capital, mainly from the region, are facing serious pressures.
 Banks can no longer draw so much foreign capital to pay their debts despite having sold subsidiaries to other banks but not managing to increase the capital ratio to 20 percent (USD 4.1 billion) to manage the crisis.
 Banks have no money to pay out depositors (including companies and individuals from Yemen, Syria, or Kurdistan as well as Lebanese citizens and firms) and no longer have the capacity to attract depositors (primarily from the region) with good interest rates and little transparency.
 Lebanese banks imposed stringent measures on businesses in the form of unofficial capital control on depositors and limited dollar availability in the market, directly impacting people and businesses.31 As a result, many companies were forced to shut down, leaving many out of jobs.